 “Customer Personal Data” means the personal data of EEA, Switzerland, UK, and Brazilian data subjects provided to Snap by you or on your behalf when you are the Data Controller.

-“Data Controller” means a controller as defined in the GDPR or LGPD, as applicable, who alone or jointly with others determines the purposes and means of the processing of Customer Personal Data.
+“Data Controller” means a controller as defined in the GDPR, UK GDPR or LGPD, as applicable, who alone or jointly with others determines the purposes and means of the processing of Customer Personal Data.

-“Data Protection Law” means the EEA, Switzerland, UK, and Brazilian data protection laws applicable to the processing of Customer Personal Data under this Agreement, including the GDPR and LGPD.
+“Data Protection Law” means the EEA, Switzerland, UK, and Brazilian data protection laws applicable to the processing of Customer Personal Data under this Agreement, including the GDPR, the UK Data Protection Laws and LGPD.

 “EEA” means the European Economic Area.

 “GDPR” means Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC.